+- Connect the PC to the safety sensor

+- Start the software

+- · Set up communication

+- · Determine the configuration project

+- Configure the protective function using the project wizard

+- Protective/warning field configuration

 - · Resolution and response time

 - · Start-up behavior

-- · Contactor monitoring
+- Contactor monitoring

+- E-stop linkage

 - · Field pair changeover

+- · Configuration of the signal outputs

-- Save configuration project
+- ♦ Save configuration project

 - Transferring a configuration to the safety sensor

 - Create a record document for the device configuration and protective field dimensioning.
 The document must be signed by the person responsible for the configuration.

-To document the configuration, you can create a PDF file of the safety configuration or save the configuration.
+To document the configuration, you can create a PDF file of the safety configuration or save the configuration and settings in an \.xml file.